Open Access Thesis

 Chapter 3 discusses one aspect of Gln-tRNAGln production - the mechanism of transport of ammonia from the active site of one subunit (GatA) to the active site of another (GatB) through an intramolecular hydrophilic tunnel.
 Site-directed mutagenesis of key residues lining this tunnel and their transamidation assays were performed.
 With these studies, a preliminary picture of ammonia transport through the tunnel can be constructed.

 Joshi, Nilesh, "Investigating the glutamine-trna (glutamine) synthesis appartus of the human pathogen helicobacter pylori" (2012).
 Wayne State University Theses.
-Paper 195.
+195.